cryptape/ckb-tutorial/js/README.md

 ### Check the message on CKB explorer
 ![Check the message on CKB explorer](https://user-images.githubusercontent.com/1297478/236415697-c3a49e0d-eb8f-473e-a0c1-a587c20e5a42.png)
-The cell data is the hex format of "Common Knowledge: Hello world!".
+The cell data is the hex format of "Hello Common Knowledge Base!".

 ## Conclusion